sidagarwal04/neo4j-adk-multiagents/README.md

 MCP_TOOLBOX_URL=https://toolbox-990868019953.us-central1.run.app/mcp/sse
 ```

+**Note:** This URL is specifically configured for **Neo4j database integration**.
+If you're using this system with a different database provider (PostgreSQL, MySQL, Google Cloud Spanner, etc.) or for other use cases, you'll need to:
+1. Deploy your own MCP Toolbox instance
+2. Update the `MCP_TOOLBOX_URL` to point to your deployment
+3. Configure the appropriate database queries in your MCP Toolbox configuration

-For more information on deploying MCP Toolbox, see the [MCP Toolbox Documentation](https://googleapis.github.io/genai-toolbox/).
+For more information on deploying MCP Toolbox for your specific database, see the [MCP Toolbox Documentation](https://googleapis.github.io/genai-toolbox/).

 ## Usage